wzh99/GSL/README.md

 * numpy
 * graphviz (if graph visualization feature is needed)

-## Language
+## Usage

-Here we use a simple case, which has only one output node, to demonstrate this language.
-Consider the diamond-shaped convolution and addition pattern.
-In the source graph, an input is parallelly convolved with two kernels with identical shape, and the result is added together.
-This is equivalent to convolving the input with element-wise addition of two kernels.
+Here we use a simple case to demonstrate this language.
+Consider the diamond-shaped convolution and addition pattern, which can be fused to a single convolution.
 In simplest form, rule may look like this:

 ```python
 conv2d(x, w1) + conv2d(x, w2) = conv2d(x, w1 + w2)
 ```

-Here we use GSL to define this rule, which looks like this:
+Write code in GSL to define this rule:

 ```python
 from gsl import *